Elevate Your Wisconsin Experience

 Why Join a Learning Community?

-- Opportunity to choose your room before other new students
+- Opportunity to get your room assignment before other new students

 - Exclusive special events, for-credit seminars, and activities built around your interests

 - Open to students of any major — focus on your major or explore subjects to find your path